Akuli/python-tutorial/contact-me.md

 - Tell me on IRC.

-    I'm usually on ##learnpython and ##python-friendly on freenode.
+    I'm regularly on ##learnpython on libera.
 See [Getting help](getting-help.md) for instructions to getting there.

 ***